top of page

 Is this a business?

 This project is a social enterprise with a steering committee comprised of many community non-profit organizations.
 The primary goal is to grow food for those in need.
-The majority of produce will be donated to individuals experiencing food insecurity through food aid such as the Cranbrook Food Bank, the Salvation Army, Street Angels, Ankors, and schools.
+We d0nate produce to individuals experiencing food insecurity through food aid such as the Cranbrook Food Bank, the Salvation Army, Street Angels, Ankors, and schools.
 A portion of the produce grown will be sold to pay for farm operations.

 This project is awesome!
 How do I donate?

-This is a community project and it would not be possible, or amazing, without the awesome support of our neighbors.
-Click on our "donate" button at the top of this page!
+This is a community project and it would not be possible, or amazing, without the generous support of our neighbors.
+Click on our "donate" button at the top of this page and you will be taken to CCSSEBC's donation page where you can indicate that you are donating to the Cranbrook Urban Farm.
+Thank you!

 bottom of page